elgarcito/Carina-Appium-TAU-University/README.md

 Due to the lack of IOS all the practice will be done in Android.
 Finally, in the main branch you will find all exercises together

-### Chapter 5.3 - Mobile Gestures - Drag and Drop
+### Chapter 5.4 - Mobile Gestures - Swipe
-In this exercise, we are going to practise how to scroll down To achieve this we are going to use the IAndroidUtils of carina framework .The principal method is `dragAndDrop(circle1,circle2, Duration.ofSeconds(3),Duration.ofSeconds(3))` This test in MobileTest.java called `sdrag_and_drop_test()` does te following:
+In this exercise, we are going to practise how to swipe To achieve this we are going to use the IAndroidUtils of carina framework .The principal method is ``
+This test in MobileTest.java called `swipe_test()` does te following:
 1. Open the app
 2. Click the view Option
-3. Click Drag and Drop
+3. Click on Gallery
-4. Drag the upper left circle to the upper right circle
-5. If the message "Dropped!" is displayed, the test pass otherwise it fails
+4. Click on Photos
+5. Click the first photo and move to the right.

+This is not working we should ask how it works or keep practising.